Creating a Safer Environment for Active Travel to and from School

 Goals: Through this initiative, Safe Routes to School (SR2S) members (educators, parents, students, city planners and engineers, business and community leaders, bicycle and pedestrian advocates, community volunteers, etc.) examine conditions around schools and come together in a large Working Group to share ideas, recommend projects to improve safety and accessibility, and reduce traffic and air pollution around our local schools.
 As a result, members help make bicycling and walking to school a safer and more appealing transportation choice, encourage a healthier and more active lifestyle from an early age, and promote social connections and responsibility.

-Check out our video on the goals of CUPERTINO SAFE ROUTES TO SCHOOL!
+Check out this video on the goals of CUPERTINO SAFE ROUTES TO SCHOOL!

 A History of Cupertino Safe Routes to School